What is Castor Oil?

 9. Beneficial for eyelashes and eyebrows

 Castor oil is often applied to eyelashes and eyebrows with the hope of encouraging thickness.
 While it may help by moisturising hair and reducing breakage, there is no scientific consensus that castor oil can directly stimulate lash or brow growth.
-Use near the eyes should be done with extreme caution.
+Use near the eyes with caution to avoid irritation.

 What Are The Types Of Castor Oil?